Probing thermal fluctuations through scalar test particles: Final remarks

 \section{Final remarks}

 The stochastic motion induced by quantum fluctuations of a massive scalar field at finite temperature was here examined.
 The non-Huygensian feature of a massive field creates an oscillatory pattern in the dispersions of the particle velocity, in agreement with previous investigations at zero temperature \cite{Camargo2019}.
-In the presence of thermal bath, effects linked to the field mass oppose those associated with temperature.
-At higher temperatures the oscillatory pattern is suppressed, and for larger field mass the thermal dispersions get lower.
+In the presence of a thermal bath, effects linked to the field mass oppose those associated with temperature -- at higher temperatures the oscillatory pattern is suppressed, and for larger field mass the thermal dispersions get lower.
 Such interplay between mass and temperature becomes even more relevant near the reflective boundary.
 For fields with higher values of mass, the distance to the plate for which the pure vacuum contribution to the dispersions dominates over thermal ones increases, and in some cases an oscillation can be seen in this dominance, as the wall is approached.
-Here it is demonstrated that in the presence of a boundary subvacuum effects leads to negative values of the dispersions even at finite temperatures.
-Particularly, it is shown that temperature enhances the contribution to the subvacuum effects related to the presence of the boundary.
+Here it is demonstrated that in the presence of a boundary, subvacuum effects leads to negative values of the dispersions even at finite temperatures.
+Particularly, it is shown that temperature enhances the contribution to the subvacuum effects related to the presence of the boundary, which is a remarkable feature as the pure thermal part can be detached from the boundary contribution.
+Hence, raising the temperature improves the measurements of negative dispersions.

 The nature of the stochastic motion induced by field fluctuations is such that, even in the absence of a dissipative force, the dispersions are bounded.
 Moreover, we have seen that for late-times the dispersions depend only on the switching time, so the quadratic velocity dispersions do not go to its equipartition value even in the pure thermal case.
 Henceforth, the time motion here studied is different from the usual Brownian motion.
 This difference comes from the correlation function $C(\Delta t)$, through which the dispersions are calculated as